Webhooks

 Event delivery

-Once the applicant has connected their bank accounts via Open Banking and the data is available in DataOne, a webhook event will be sent to the partner’s configured target URL.
+Once the applicant has connected their bank accounts via Open Banking and the data is available in D•One, a webhook event will be sent to the partner’s configured target URL.

 -